-If you have been following me on Instagram, then you would've noticed that I started experimenting and sharing recipes that are Italian such as risotto and strozzapreti with Korean ingredients such as kimchi and soondae while combining Korean comfort food such as the Korean Oxtail Soup in recent months for Oxtail Risotto and Soondae et Kimchi Strozzapreti.
-Having grown up with Korean food, I consider many of its dishes to be comfort food.
-Combining Korean ingredients with Italian cooking to express my love for Italian food was inevitable.
+If you have been following me on Instagram, you may have noticed my recent focus on Italian dishes layered with Korean ingredients like kimchi and soondae.
+Having grown up with Korean food, I consider many of its dishes to be comfort food, and combining those flavors with Italian cooking felt inevitable.

-As much as I enjoy Italian food, I love lamb and have kept the recipes somewhat simple as done with Herbed Lamb Double Rib Chops.
-So when I saw Mingoo Kang's Doenjang BBQ Lamb recipe in Jang, it intrigued me since lamb is not a common ingredient in Korean cooking.
-Like Chef Kang, I wasn't exposed to lamb until I was an adult.
-His recipe using doenjang, fermented soybean and salt, inspired me to create a recipe using red miso.
-Similar yet different, I was motivated to use Japanese miso rather than Korean doenjang because I didn't want the fermented soybean to overpower the lamb.
-Doenjang is more pungent and stronger in flavor compared to miso, and I didn't want the natural flavor of lamb to get lost.
+As much as I enjoy Italian food, I love lamb and have kept the recipes somewhat simple, as I did with Herbed Lamb Double Rib Chops.
+When I came across Mingoo Kang's Doenjang BBQ Lamb in Jang, it stood out—lamb is not a common ingredient in Korean cooking.
+Like Chef Kang, I wasn’t exposed to lamb until adulthood.
+His use of doenjang, a fermented soybean paste, led me to develop a version using red miso.
+I chose miso over doenjang for its more balanced, less pungent profile, allowing the natural flavor of the lamb to come through.

-Named after its two main ingredients, Frenched lamb rack and miso, this French Miso Lamb is simple to make while it takes at least four hours to marinate and is delicious with less than 20 minutes in the oven.
+Named after its two main ingredients, Frenched lamb rack and miso, this French Miso Lamb is simple to make.
+While it takes at least four hours to marinate, it requires less than 20 minutes in the oven.

 INGREDIENTS